 So start thinking differently about bagels.
 What’s your favorite way to eat them?
 You can do that again!
 Cream cheese, lox, peanut butter, plain, sammie, toasted (or not!) … have it your way!

 Have you used one of my mixes or flour to make something exciting?
-Write to me and let me know! [email protected]
+Drop a comment and a photo on this or any recipe — I’d love to hear all about it!

 These gluten free bagels are REAL bagels!
 Real bagel texture, real bagel flavor and they're really not so hard to make.
 This recipe will become your new favorite gluten free bread recipe; you may want to double it and be sure to always have some of these gluten free bagels on hand in the freezer at all times!